 Interest Rate in Zambia is expected to be 9.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Zambia Interest Rate is projected to trend around 9.00 percent in 2022, according to our econometric models.
+In the long-term, the Zambia Interest Rate is projected to trend around 9.50 percent in 2023 and 9.00 percent in 2024, according to our econometric models.